 |THE EYE by Nancy Price; 1948, a nightmare of resisting torture

-A staring Eye tries to break me, though his birds rebel in sympathy.
-But the cats and robots flay me.
-Yet I refuse to die...
+A staring Eye tries to break me; his cats & robots flay me.
+Yet his birds rebel in sympathy, & I refuse to die...

 |THE FEARFUL INSECT by Nancy Price; 1948, an episodic circular nightmare unified by a leitmotif

-A bug with a horse-skull face reappears in scene after scene of this dream of sabotage and betrayal.
+A bug with a horse-skull face reappears all through this nightmare of betrayal.
 I only know I feared it...

 |FILM STARS by Nancy Price; 1948, a surreal predictive/diagnostic dream